Tech Made Simple

 Wireless Earbuds, Headphones and Speakers

 1. If this is your first time pairing your headphones or speaker, they should enter pairing mode automatically when turned on.
-Else, with your Sony headphones or speaker turned off, press and hold the Power button for at least 7 seconds until the indicator light starts to quickly blink.
+Otherwise, with your Sony headphones or speaker turned off, press and hold the Power button for at least 7 seconds until the indicator light blinks quickly.

 2. Follow the steps below to pair your earbuds to your specific type of device.